 If you uploaded a video on Google Drive, but it is not playing on your computer, here is what you can do.
+You may see a message – This video cannot be played.
 These solutions are for those, who use a browser to access Google Drive, instead of the desktop application.
 You can apply these troubleshooting suggestions on any browser, which you are using on your PC.

 Google Drive videos are not playing